0065paula/docs/index.rst

 4. Setting up your application (Drupal MySQL HA example)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After following the steps in Part 3 - Designing a simple Stack, your
+After following the steps in `Part 1.3. - Designing a simple
+Stack <#designing-a-simple-stack-drupal-mysql-ha-example>`__, your
 application is now running, and you have downloaded the KeyPair for the
 application.